 The main entrance hall to the Palace.
 Looking up

 Later that evening, we shortly entered the Madrid cathedral that is located vis-a-vis the royal palace (Catedral de Santa María la Real de la Almudena).
 Madrid was established as the capital city in the XVIth century (the capital was moved from Toledo in 1561), so there are no truly old cathedrals or churches in the town.
-What is more, because of financial constraints, the construction of Almudena only began in 1879.
+The construction of the cathedral began in 1879 but faced several interruptions and delays, including the Spanish Civil War.
+It was consecrated by Pope John Paul II in 1993, making it one of the newest cathedrals in Europe

 The Almudena cathedral – the view from vis a vis the Royal Palace.
 Although it looks like – it is not the main entrance door.
 The entrance is on the left-hand side of the photo.

 We could only take a short look into the interior, as there was the Saturday evening mass or prayer taking place in the cathedral.
 The interior is of decent design contrary to the opulence of the Royal Palace.
 The Palace was built as Spain enjoyed the fruits of the Age of Discovery.
 The Cathedral already in times as Spanish treasury was deplenished by warfare.

 To spend the evening walking, we returned to Sol (the short name of Puerta del Sol).
 For supper, I went to a local restaurant to enjoy a true Spanish stake.
 Recalling people visiting the restaurant I can only confirm that what is said about Spanish eating habits.
 The supper rich and full of calories begins after nine in the evening.
 Only selected restaurants offer meals the whole day.
 After lunchtime, many kitchens close to reopening around nine pm.

 Enjoying Saturday evening >>>